-- 24. The Authorities expect to conduct meetings as often as appropriate to discuss issues concerning banking or insurance entities, or groups that maintain Cross-border establishments and to review the effectiveness of cooperation arrangements.
-The Authorities also intend, where practical, to promote their co-operation by visits for information purposes. - Unless otherwise notified, contact will be between the principal contact persons set out in Annexure A. - 25.
-Each Authority expects to bear its own expenses incurred in the implementation of this MOU.
+25. The Authorities expect to conduct meetings as often as appropriate to discuss issues concerning insurance entities or groups that maintain Cross-border Establishments and to review the effectiveness of cooperation arrangements.
+The Authorities also intend, where practical, to promote their co-operation by visits for information purposes.

+Unless otherwise notified, contact will be between the principal contact persons set out in Annexure A.

+26. Each Authority expects to bear its own expenses incurred in the implementation of this MOU.
 If it appears that an Authority is likely to incur substantial costs in responding to a particular request for information, the Authority may approach the other Authority with a view to negotiating a cost-sharing arrangement in relation to the provision of that information.

-On behalf or:
+On behalf of: